The 3 ways retail strategy is changing, and what it means for the Field Leader role.

 Yes it does.
 Quorso adjusts the sales of the group of stores you’re being compared to, in order to take account of things like customer traffic and customer demographics.
 It does this by looking at the performance of the product area that you have received a Mission on, relative to the performance of its parent category sales.
 Here’s an example:

-My store (Store A) sells $10 of NFL Dog Bandanas, which accounts for 10% of the Dog Clothing category sales ($100).
-On average, Stores B-K (with the same Dog Clothing range & space) sell $15 for every $100.
+My store (Store A) sells $10 of bandanas, which accounts for 10% of the Accessories category sales ($100).
+On average, Stores B-K (with the same Accessories range & space) sell $15 for every $100.
 In this example, I’m underperforming vs my peers by $5 (5%).
-Let’s look at 3 different scenarios to show how Quorso accounts for impact of exceptional events on Missions:
+Let’s look at 3 different scenarios to show how Quorso accounts for the impact of exceptional events on Missions:

 In the same way, Quorso takes account of the impact that Covid-19 has had on footfall in different areas.